dannycahyo/memo-callback-mastery/slides/material.md

 🎬 Now, let's dive into a live demonstration of the concepts we've discussed!

 1. Analyzing and Finding a performance issue
-2. Optimizing an expensive calculation
-3. Applying the Optimization to the App
+2. Applying the Optimization to the App
-4. Measuring the Performance
+3. Measuring the Performance

 ---